SBCNY/Molecular-Biology-of-the-Cell/Update_history.md

 <b>Update history</b><br>
 <br>
+February 16, 2026
+- An error occuring during the preparation of more recent Reactome datasets was fixed.

 December 01, 2025
 - MBC PathNet has been published in Bioinformatics Advances.
 We updated the publication link in the application.